-We added a number of rich hand gestures to player's interactions of both Warcraft III and The Sims.
+We added a number of rich hand gestures to player interactions with both Warcraft III and The Sims.
 The important point is that a gesture is not only recognized as input, but is easily understood as a communicative act providing explicit and consequential information of one's actions to the other players.
-We emphasise that our choice of gestures are not arbitrary.
-Rather, we examined the rich multimodal interactions reported in ethnographic studies of brigadier generals in real world military command and control situations [4].
+We emphasize that our choice of gestures is not arbitrary.
+Rather, we examined the rich multimodal interactions reported in ethnographic studies of brigadier generals in real-world military command and control situations [Cohen et al. 2002].